 Please email: democratic.services@northyorks.gov.uk to provide up to date contact details for Clerks, Chairs and Councillors.

-Parish Councils are legally required to provide Register of Interests for Councillors (including co-opted Members) to North Yorkshire Council.
+Parish Councils are legally required to provide a Register of Interests for Councillors (including co-opted Members) to North Yorkshire Council.
 These should be emailed to democratic.services@northyorks.gov.uk

 Download the North Yorkshire Council Parish Charter (pdf / 2 MB).